 Just as “Johnnie Walker Blue” is the commercial designation of a famous Scottish whiskey with a blue label pasted onto the bottle, Aogami is the designation of a high-carbon tool steel with a blue-colored paper label pasted onto it.
 It’s that simple.

 While Johnny Walker may be kind sorta yellow, it is definitely not a blue tinted booze much less red.
 Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only the labels do.
-If someone tells you they can tell the difference between the two steel by simply looking at them, tell them to pull the other one.
+If someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one.

 Traditional Japanese Steel: Tamahagane